nthai/energy-storage-sim/docs/notes.md

 * After a certain capacity, the number of batteries do not matter anymore.
 The deciding factor of the performance measures is the margin, the (half-)distance between the upper and the lower limits.
 * The self-discharge rate is an important factor.
 If we use supercapacitors, our performance measures degrade, because the supercapacitors lose a lot of charge between decisions compared to the Li-Ion battery.
 Note: this is also cause by the algorithm we implemented, because right now, supercapacitors have higher priority when charging.
 * On this timescale the maximum rate of charge does not matter, as all types of batteries can be charged to full charge in an hour.
 (This is why we cannot use the benefits of a cupercapacitor to our advantage at the moment.)

+# Questions
+* How much energy is lost by using storages?